arik-so/lightning-proxy-server/README.md

 provided the hosting operating system does not kill the process in the fractions of a second it takes to create a couple ECDSA signatures.
 The benefit is that rather than having to constantly keep the app running in the background, networking and signing operations are invoked iff they are strictly necessary.

+## Multiple Devices

+If one were to couple the proxy service with a user login system, whereby the node's private keys were encrypted with some key material derived from the user's credentials, this Lightning node would automatically become accessible from multiple devices, be they mobile phones or browsers.

 ## Limitations